microsoft/pxt-arcadeshield/reference/bitmaps/bitmap/draw-rect.md

 bitmap.create(0,0).drawRect(0,0,0,0,0)
 ```

-A rectangular outline is drawn in an bitmap.
+A rectangular outline is drawn in a bitmap.
 The line width of the outline is one pixel wide drawn with the color you choose.

 ## Parameters